nmoroze/tclint/docs/tclfmt.md

 ### Spurious whitespace

-`tclfmt` trims down sets of blank lines to no more than two, and removes trailing whitespace at the end of lines.
+`tclfmt` trims down sets of blank lines to no more than two.
+In most instances, it removes trailing whitespace at the end of lines.

+Note that in some cases trailing whitespace may be semantically meaningful, in which case `tclfmt` won't remove it.
+However, this whitespace is often unintentional and may even cause bugs (for example, whitespace that comes after a `\` that was meant to be a newline escape).
+In order to catch this, `tclint` will flag violations on trailing whitespace even when provided `--no-check-style`.

 ### Command separators and comments